Are you looking for things to do in Bristol in the rain? There are a surprising amount of attractions – read on for more information!

 - The M Shed is free to enter and tells the story of Bristol and its people – and will help you understand why people here have such a fierce spirit!

-- We The Curious is Bristol’s Science Museum – it’s one of the best things to do in Bristol in the rain if you’ve got kids in tow!
+- We The Curious is Bristol’s Science Museum – it’s one of the best things to do in Bristol in the rain if you’ve got children in tow!
+With lots of interactive exhibits, it’s a fun learning experience for kids and adults alike!

 - Glenside Museum is an interesting museum on UWE Glenside campus, that discusses their growth as a health establishment and the work that they have undergone to reduce the stigma of mental health issues.